Orientation for Transfer Students

-Two days prior to the first day of classes, transfer students will move on to campus and learn their way around the Bentley campus.
-They will attend educational workshops and programs, as well as obtain your computer and attend a mandatory computer training session.
+All new students attend a five-day Orientation, which begins in the days prior to the first day of classes.
+Both Commuter and Resident students will attend this orientaton and resident students will move in to their residence hall on the first day.
+During the Orientation experience, students will meet faculty, staff and fellow students; learn about campus; and officially become part of the Bentley Community.
+They will attend educational workshops and programs, as well as obtain their computer and attend a mandatory computer training session.
+For more information click here.

 Transfer Seminar is a 5-week seminar designed to facilitate the intellectual, social, and personal transition of students to Bentley University.
 The goal of Transfer Seminar is to assist students with their adjustment to our campus and to increase the likelihood that they will be academically and socially successful at Bentley.